siddk/siddk.github.io/_content/bio.md

                 <a href="http://www.thespermwhale.com/jaseweston/">Jason Weston</a>, and
                 <a href="https://scholar.google.com/citations?user=u3-FxUgAAAAJ&hl=en">Arthur Szlam</a> on grounded
                 language understanding.
 Here's <a href="https://research.fb.com/qa-with-facebook-ai-residents-tatiana-likhomanenko-and-siddharth-karamcheti/">a short Q&A I did about my residency.</a>
-                <ul></ul>
-                Prior to the residency, I was lucky to do two summer internships during college at <a href="https://www.bloomberg.com/company/values/tech-at-bloomberg/">Bloomberg Research</a> with
+                Prior to that, I was lucky to do two summer internships at <a href="https://www.bloomberg.com/company/values/tech-at-bloomberg/">Bloomberg Research</a> with
                 wonderful mentors
                 <a href="https://www.bloomberg.com/company/values/tech-at-bloomberg/features/gideon-mann/">Gideon Mann</a>
-                and <a href="https://scholar.google.com/citations?user=YsHFgSAAAAAJ&hl=en">David Rosenberg</a>, where we
+                and <a href="https://scholar.google.com/citations?user=YsHFgSAAAAAJ&hl=en">David Rosenberg</a>.
-                worked on
-                <a href="https://arxiv.org/abs/1808.08256">applying machine learning to software engineering</a>.
                 <ul></ul>
-                I was an undergraduate at <a href="https://www.brown.edu/">Brown University</a>, where I concentrated in computer science and literary arts.
-While at Brown, I did research in NLP & human-robot interaction advised by <a href="http://cs.brown.edu/people/stellex/">Stefanie Tellex</a>
+                I completed my undergraduate degrees in computer science and literary arts at
+                <a href="https://www.brown.edu/">Brown University</a>.
+While there, I did research in NLP
+                & human-robot interaction advised by <a href="http://cs.brown.edu/people/stellex/">Stefanie Tellex</a>
                 and <a href="http://cs.brown.edu/people/echarnia/">Eugene Charniak</a>.
             </td>